MattSturgeon/freecam-retagger/README.md

 </details>

+### Backport tags

+In addition to the release tags we just created, we can also create "backport" tags.
+These will reference the specific commit targeting a given Minecraft version.

+I've picked out commits for the last few releases and written `create_backport_tags.sh` and `push_new_backport_tags.sh` respectively.

+These aren't required for migrating the Releases, however they will be useful as historical references.

+Having these as annotated tags (signed, authored, dated, with a message) may be overkill, tbh.
+Annotated tags are great for important tags like releases; but when you just want to have a named ref pointing to a specific commit, lightweight tags are completely adequate.

+Unlike annotated tags, lightweight tags have _zero_ metadata.
+No committer, no date, no GPG signature, nothing.
+It's just an entry in `refs/tags/` pointing to some commit.

+If you want lightweight tags for the backports, don't run `create_backport_tags.sh`.

 ### Migrate the releases

 This step uses the GitHub CLI to update all of the releases.
 This will run 56 commands, one at a time, and sleep for one second after each (to avoid hitting ratelimits).